If you’re a wine fanatic like me, then a trip to the wineries of Mendoza should be on your travel bucket list.

 The easiest way to get here is via a 2-hour flight from Buenos Aires.

-I came from Santiago in Chile and opted for a scenic 6-hour drive through the Andes to Mendoza.
+I arrived from Santiago in Chile and opted for a scenic 6-hour drive through the Andes to Mendoza.

 If you’re following my 2 week Argentina itinerary, I suggest visiting Mendoza after your trip to Patagonia in the south.